Arts @ Council

 To be notified of upcoming opportunities, sign up to the Artist Register.

-Alice Springs Town Council invites artists (individuals or groups) to submit an Expression of Interest (EOI) for the development of a series of functional art pieces that will double as public seating to be placed along the Todd River.
+Alice Springs Town Council invites artists (individuals or in groups) to submit an Expression of Interest for the development of the second of three planned roundabout installations that showcase the nature of two spiritual totems, as part of the continuation of our Roundabout Sculptural Series.

 Public Art Masterplan